Ramanaa-Vijayakumar/cryptonite_taskphase_ramanaa/Linux Luminarium/Hello Hackers.md

 # Hello Hackers

 The command line lets you execute commands.
-When you launch a terminal, if will execute a command line **shell** which will look like this:
+When you launch a terminal, it will execute a command line **shell** which will look like this:

 `hacker@dojo:~$`